 On 19 July 2011 the Government “designated” or approved six National Policy Statements for Energy Infrastructure including one on Nuclear Generation.
 This listed eight sites in England and Wales as suitable for the deployment of new nuclear reactors.
-Since then, eleven new nuclear reactors have been proposed at five of those sites.
+Since then, thirteen new nuclear reactors have been proposed at six of those sites.
 These are:

 |Capacity||Annual output (90% load factor)||Investment Decision||Expected Opening Date|